- Admissions & Aid

 Student organizations provide opportunities for involvement, leadership, programming, social connections, and experiential learning that are crucial to the educational mission of the Divinity School.

 The Office of Student Life supports student organizations at HDS.
 HDS student organizations reflect the diversity of student needs and interests.
 Resources are given to those students with new ideas who would like to establish new groups, as well as to the further growth and development of existing groups.
 All student organizations register with the Office of Student Life on an annual basis.
 Once an organization is recognized, it is eligible for financial support from the HDS Student Association.
 Current HDS students can find the paperwork to register a new organization on the Student Life page of my.hds.

 HDS student organizations

 Following is a list of student organizations currently registered for the 2013-14 academic year.
 While many organizations carry on from year to year, many new organizations form and others subside.
-To be put in contact with the officers of a particular student organization, please email the Office of Student Life.
 As a courtesy to our student organization leaders, we maintain a policy of not publicizing or distributing their contact information, but all are happy to receive inquiries about their involvement here at HDS.

 Registered student organizations wishing to create programming at HDS can use the Online Student Event Planning and Request Form found on the Student Life page of my.hds, to request program needs: funding, meeting space, a/v support, and so on.